sábado, 19 de marzo de 2022

 A DAY FOR VINDICATION, MARCH 12, WORLD ELEPHANTIASIS DAY

-Like most other clinical conditions, diseases of the circulatory system such as Chronic Venous Insufficiency (CVI) in peripheral vascular disease, and Lymphedema (LE) in lymphatic vascular disease, are more easily treated in their earliest stages.
+Like most other clinical conditions, diseases of the circulatory system such as Chronic Venous Insufficiency (CVI) in peripheral vascular disease, and Lymphedema (LE) in lymphatic vascular disease, are more easily treated in their earlier stages.
 The goals of preventive treatment in diseases of the vascular system, are to reduce the pooling of blood in venous disease, and the pooling of lymph fluid in lymphatic disease, thus preventing limb swelling, skin complications, and disease progression.

 Vascular medicine or vascular surgery specialists typically recommend a combination of preventive treatments for people with venous insufficiency and lymphatic dysfunction.
 Some of the simple basic daily self-care preventive treatment strategies include avoiding long periods of standing or sitting, exercising regularly, controlling weight, elevating limbs while sitting and lying down, wearing gradient compression garments, taking antibiotics as needed to treat skin infections, practicing good hygiene and skin care, and using adequate clothing and footwear.